 CONTENTS 028 ADVERTISING NEXT

 ADVERTISING: one of sex's most successful inventions

 The advertising industry, in congratulating themselves for their creativity in using sex to advertise, is self-indulgently oblivious to the natural irony, that in fact it was sex that invented advertising.
-The various devious ploys of colour, scent, sound, movement and shape variations, were devised by sexual species to draw the attention of opposite sexes to one another.
+The evolution of sex depended upon males and females being able to get together, so that information had to be made available by each, as to what species it was and that it needed a specific response.
+Thus the various devious ploys of colour, scent, sound, movement and shape variations, were devised by the various species to draw the attention of opposite sexes to one another's requirements.
 The sensitivity and effectiveness of such advertising strategies are often nothing short of astounding.
-Whatever sights and sounds and scents embody duckness, it is certainly more than adequate to ensure that any randy high-flying itinerants, will drop in to check out the receptivity of any local quacking talent.
+Whatever sights and sounds and scents embody 'duckness' to ducks, it is certainly more than adequate to ensure that any randy high-flying itinerants, will drop in to the local pond to check out the receptivity of the local quacking talent.

+CONTENTS 028 ADVERTISING NEXT